ContentGraz/OER/brand-driven-content-strategy-1.md

 A content audit is one of the key deliveries to the client.
 It is essential for defining the key elements of a content strategy.
 Without a qualitative audit, all subsequent recommendations for content will dangle in the air.

-#### Finding appropriate channels and content types: a crucial step
+### Finding appropriate channels and content types

 Based on the content audit it is possible to recommend appropriate content types.

 #### What is a content type?

 In his online glossary for web content management[^barker] [Deane Barker](https://flyingsquirrelbook.com/author/) defines a content type as follows: “The specification of a logical type of content–for example, a News Article or a Blog Post.”
 A content type can be seen as declaration of a specific piece of content that defines requirements and possibilities.
 Content types belong to channels: A blog post can belong to the channel *web site* or LinkedIn, a howto post can be part of a company's YouTube channel.
-Many business owners, CEO’s or even marketers are tempted to think that it it is enough to specify appropriate content as e.g. *video*.
-But only a video of a specific type in a specific channel will be appropriate for the message and and achieve its purpose.
+Many business owners, CEO’s or even marketers are tempted to think that it is sufficient to specify appropriate content as e.g. *video*.
+But only a video of a specific type in a specific channel will be appropriate for the message and achieve its purpose.
 It is crucial to select content types which support the message architecture.

 #### How to recommend appropriate content types

 After having conducted the audit the content strategist can recommend content types and channels that fit the needs of the client.
 The selected content types represent the communication goals of the business, organization or company.
-Examples show how closely content types and communication goals are connected: If the communication goal is to be perceived as engaged and fun, is an annual report the right channel?
+Examples show how closely channels, content types and communication goals are connected: If the communication goal is to be perceived as engaged and fun, is an annual report the right channel?
 Or are a blog, games and videos more appropriate?
 In other words, the chosen content types and channels will manifest the communication goals that have been defined in the message architecture.

 #### Finding content types: A practical exercise